Building Safer Communities

 Community Conversations

 Developing alternative crisis response models for ACBi and Indigenous youth is a key outcome for the BSC project.
-Our team is planning community conversations with local partners in the coming months to better understand the mental health, substance use, and crisis response needs of ACBi and Indigenous youth.
+Our team is planning conversations with local partners in the coming months to better understand the mental health, substance use, and crisis response needs of ACBi and Indigenous youth.

 -